-Japanese Cooking Studio was founded by Mamie Nishide over 16 years ago.
+Japanese Cooking Studio was founded by Mamie Nishide in 2000.
 Mamie offers private cooking lessons in your home.
 Cooking parties offer a unique, interactive, engaging experience in your own home for you and either family or friends you invite as guests.

 Looking for caterer for your special party?
 Japanese Cooking Studio caters memorable Japanese cocktail foods to full course meal for your special occasions.